modsim/ChromaHD-genmesh/README.md

 - [TASK] Better architecture
 - [TASK] let genmesh run in a directory with input file and generate necessary files in the same directory.
 No output subdir nonsense.
 - [TASK] Change rCyl, rCylDelta etc to rCol, rColDelta
+- [TASK] Implementing z-direction periodicity requires stacking in z-dir as well
+- [TASK] remove "floating" points from surface fragmented outputs etc for periodic cases
+- [TASK] Be consistent in the "box" and "cyl" keyword arguments in the input file
+- [TASK] Expose a better keyword for multithreading
+- [TASK] Expose a better keyword for mesh dimensions ?
+- [TASK] Improve GMSH default settings
+- [TASK] Keyword cases need standardization: camelCase or snake_case or dot.case?

 [PROJ: Periodic]
     - [DONE] Create flag